Friendly fire may have killed their relatives on Oct. 7. These Israeli families want answers now

 Be’eri was among the hardest hit communities on Oct.
 7. More than 95 people were killed there and 30 were taken hostage, according to the community’s spokesperson.

-At the home of the Cohen family alone, Hamas militants seized 15 hostages, said Yasmine Porat, one of only two people to make it alive.
+The families demanding a military investigation are focused on a standoff that took place at the home of Pesi Cohen, where Hamas militants had taken 15 hostages.

-At one point, a Hamas commander asked Porat to call the Israeli police so he could negotiate safe passage to Gaza with the hostages, in exchange for keeping them alive.
-Porat communicated with the Hamas commander with the help of an Arabic-speaking hostage, a Palestinian man from Jerusalem.
+At one point, a Hamas commander asked Yasmine Porat — one of only two hostages to make it out of the Cohen home alive — to call the Israeli police.
+The commander sought to negotiate safe passage to Gaza with the hostages, in exchange for keeping them alive.
+Porat communicated with the commander with the help of an Arabic-speaking hostage, a Palestinian man from Jerusalem.

 After seven or eight phone calls to the police, officers finally arrived outside the home, Porat said.